 In coming to this conclusion, I have taken into consideration the reports of Mr. Greene and the other Engineers, and the correspondence with the Government.
 Even if the construction of the line is found to be defective in many respects, it would, in my opinion, be impossible to argue in the face of the facts alluded to above that the defects are such as go to the root or essence of the Contract; or, in other words, that the Colony is deprived of the substantial consideration bargained for.
 I do not gather from the case or documents that it is even alleged by the Government that there are any defects which cannot be remedied and compensated for in damages.
 I may mention that a perusal of the authorities cited in Mr. Fooks' opinion, and in the case submitted to me, will show that defendants have in vain attempted to resist the performance of their part of a Contract by showing that the plaintiff has not fulfilled all the conditions which he stipulated to fulfil, and this has happened in many cases where the defendant has received a considerably less substantial performance of the Contract than the Government have received in the present case.
 It seems to me, further, that the Colony have not merely had the benefit of the Railway, but that they have received that benefit under circumstances sufficient to raise an implied promise to pay the guaranteed interest.
 The use of the line by the Government and the public generally are strong facts to show this.
 I understand that the Government send their paupers, their prisoners, and stores by the line, and that they have recently entered into an agreement with the Company that the Railway shall, from the 1st day of May next, carry all mails between Hobart Town and Launceston and intermediate places.
-The Government can hardly contend that the Company are to continue this service for 30 years, and get nothing for it under the Contract, because (although they perform the service) their Railway in some parts exhibits bad workmanship, and is, in some respects, composed of defe before me that the Government have, with the sole object of preserving the train service for the benefit of the Colony, been advancing to the Company, by way of loan, since the 1st day of November last, sums at the rate of £29,800 per annum, or within £2700 of the full amount of the annual interest guaranteed by the Colony.
+The Government can hardly contend that the Company are to continue this service for 30 years, and get nothing for it under the Colony have, by their conduct, accepted the benefits conferred by the Railway, there is evidence before me that they have acknowledged in so many word

 The use of the line by the public generally, and the great benefit that the Colony has derived from the Railway, seem to be well-established facts, and it is presumed that so great are the benefit conferred by the Railway that the Colony cannot now do without it.
-Moreover, it is in evidence in the correspondence

-I am of opinion that the above facts, and other facts mentioned in the case, show conclusively that the Colony has knowingly accepted such benefits as are conferred by the Railway, and that being so the law implies a promise on the part of the Colony to pay the interest.
+Moreover, it is in evidence in the correspondence I am of opinion that the above facts, and other facts mentioned in the case, show conclusively that the Colony has knowingly accepted such benefits as are conferred by the Railway, and that being so the law implies a promise on the part of the Colony to pay the interest.
 According to the principle so clearly laid down by Bramwell, B., in the case of White v.
-Beeton (antè), the Government are now "precluded by their own conduct" from treating the obligations of the Company as conditions precedent.
+Beeton (anté), the, Government are now "precluded by their own conduct" from treating the obligations of the Company as conditions precedent.